KaisenAmin/c_std/random/README.md

 - `double random_uniform(double a, double b)`: Generates a random floating-point number between a and b.
 - `int random_getrandbits(int a)`:  Generates a random integer with a random bits. arg should be greater than z and less than 32.
 - `void random_shuffle(void *array, size_t n, size_t size)`: Shuffles an array of any type.
+- `void* random_choice(void* array, size_t n, size_t size)`: this function can randomly select an element from an array.
+- `double random_triangular(double low, double high, double mode)`: this function returns a random float number between two given parameters, you can also set a mode parameter to specify the midpoint between the two other parameters.
+- `void random_choices(void *array, size_t n, size_t size, size_t num_choices, void *choices, double *weights)`: this function select multiple random elements from an array with specified weights.
+- `void random_sample(void *array, size_t n, size_t size, size_t num_samples, void *samples)`: this function a specified number of unique random elements from an array.
+- `void random_getstate(unsigned int *state)`: this function get the current state of the random number generator.
+- `void random_setstate(const unisgned int* state)`: this function set the state of the random number generator.

 ## Examples